WordPress/gutenberg/packages/env/README.md

-# `@wordpress/env`
+# `wp-env`

-`wp-env` lets you easily set up a local WordPress environment for building and testing plugins and themes.
+`wp-env` (`@wordpress/env`) lets you easily set up a local WordPress environment for building and testing plugins and themes.
 It's simple to install and requires no configuration.

 ## Quick (tl;dr) Instructions